PDS Logo, the Tree of Life

 Discover if your attachment style with our free 5-minute Attachment Style Quiz.
 You'll get a personalized with the answers and steps you need to know!

-Why Limerence Happens
+Why People Experience Limerence

 From a subconscious perspective, limerence usually appears when: